Almost uniform domains and Poincar\'e inequalities: Application: Generalized Sierpi nski sponges and uniform domains

-This completes demonstrating the conditions in Definition \ref{def:epscon}, from which the conclusion of the Theorem follows by Corollary \ref{cor:almostunifcon}.
-Finally, the remark on density is trivial, and the remark on the exponent $p$ follows from Keith-Zhong \cite{keith2008poincare}.
+This verifies all the conditions in Definition \ref{def:epscon}, in which case the conclusion of the Theorem follows by Corollary \ref{cor:almostunifcon}.
+Finally, the remark on density is trivial, and the remark on the exponent $p$ follows from Keith-Zhong \cite{keith2008poincare}, since our spaces are complete.
+To be more specific, Keith-Zhong is applied first to $X$ to improve its Poincar\'e inequality, and then the first part is applied to obtain a better inequality for the fillable set $Y$.
 The density is also explained in more detail in the context of the Heisenberg group below.

-Finally, an estimate as above using Lemma \ref{lem:volobstacles} gives trivially the Ahlfors regularity of $S_{\nseq}$ for balls of size $r<r_0$.
-For all scales Ahlfors regularity then follows from doubling.
-Further, the local Poincar\'e inequality upgrades to a Poincar\'e inequality (since $\Omega$ is bounded) from \cite{bjornlocal} once we see that $S_{\nseq}$ is connected.
+Finally, an estimate as above using Lemma \ref{lem:volobstacles} gives the Ahlfors regularity of $S_{\nseq}$ for balls of size $r<r_0$.
+Since $\Omega$ is bounded, the Ahlfors regularity then follows immediately.
+Indeed, the upper bound in Ahlfors regularity follows from that of $X$, and the lower bound from $\mu(B(x,r)) \geq \mu(B(x,r_0))$ if $r \geq r_0$.
+Further, the local Poincar\'e inequality upgrades to a Poincar\'e inequality (since $\Omega$ is bounded) from \cite[Theorem 7.3]{bjornlocal} once we see that $S_{\nseq}$ is connected.
 To see this let $x,y \in S_{\nseq}$ be arbitrary, and let $\gamma$ be any continuous curve in $\Omega$ connecting $x,y$.
 Let

-The set $E$ is easily seen to be a connected compact subset of $S_{\nseq}$ (since $\partial R_k$ are connected by assumption), and thus $S_{\nseq}$ is connected. \end{proof}
+The set $E$ is easily seen to be a connected compact subset of $S_{\nseq}$ (since $\partial R$ are connected by assumption), and thus $S_{\nseq}$ is connected. \end{proof}